 Do I need to interview with my host agency?

 Most host agencies will require a telephone or zoom interview at a minimum and possibly an in-person interview.
 Students overseas or living beyond Greater Boston in the period between being selected and being placed may use Zoom or another platform for interviews.
-Interns and host agencies have to agree upon each other so an interview is very instructive for both parties.
+Interns and host agencies have to agree upon each other, so an interview is very instructive for both parties.

 Is there flexibility in the full time 10 week schedule?

 Flexibility is possible depending on the unique needs of the intern or agency.
 Traditionally, internships have been full-time, 5 days per week for 10 weeks starting early June.
 In-person workshops and Zoom meetings are counted among the weekly full-time hours (and are not added onto a full 5-day work week).
 Early starts or late finishes are allowed if an agreement is established with the host agency, intern, and Forest Foundation.
-The interns must work the full time to receive full compensation
+The interns must work the full time to receive full compensation.